On the critical group of hinge graphs: Abstract

 \section{Abstract}

 Let $G$ be a finite, connected, simple graph.
-The critical group $K(G)$, or equivalently the sandpile group, is the torsion group constructed by taking the cokernel of the graph Laplacian $\operatorname{cok}(L)$.
+The critical group $K(G)$, also known as the sandpile group, is the torsion subgroup of the cokernel of the graph Laplacian $\operatorname{cok}(L)$.
 We investigate a family of graphs with relatively simple non-cyclic critical group with an end goal of understanding whether multiple divisors, i.e., formal linear combinations of vertices of $G$, generate $K(G)$.
 These graphs, referred to as hinge graphs, can be intuitively understood by taking multiple base shapes and ``gluing" them together by a single shared edge and two corresponding shared vertices.
-In the case where all base shapes are identical, we prove the explicit structure of the critical group.
-Additionally, we prove the order of three special divisors.
-Towards proving the structure of the critical group of hinge graphs when variance in the number of vertices of each base shape is allowed, we generalize many of the aforementioned results.
+In the case where all base shapes are identical, we compute the explicit structure of the critical group.
+Additionally, we compute the order of three special divisors.
+We prove the structure of the critical group of hinge graphs when variance in the number of vertices of each base shape is allowed, generalizing many of the aforementioned results.